Perfect is the Enemy of Good (or, Learn Everything You Need to Know to be a Successful Entrepreneur From This 10 Second Family Guy Clip)

 The something, something, something is nearly immaterial; complete is, at the highest level, the only thing that matters.

 This is not to say, of course, that you should be satisfied with mediocrity, or stop striving for greatness.
-It’s merely a call to recognize that at a certain point, perfectionism is a form of procrastination—you may never be totally satisfied with the finished product.
+It’s merely a call to recognize at a certain point, perfectionism is a form of procrastination—you may never be totally satisfied with the finished product.

 But, often, that voice telling you it isn’t good enough isn’t your drive for professional or artistic greatness; it’s imposter syndrome, the insidious tendril of self-doubt worming its way through your mind.